helenclx/100-days-of-code/r1-log.md

 **Thoughts:** This solo project allowed me to get more practice in building project that involves fetching data from APIs.

 **Link to work:** [Color Scheme Generator](https://helenclx.github.io/Scrimba-Frontend-Solo-Projects/m8-color-scheme-generator/)

+---

+### Day 87: 29 March 2024.
+Friday

+**Today's Progress:** Completed the updated CSS Grid section from Module 6 (Responsive Design) of Scrimba's Frontend Developer Career Path.

+**Thoughts:** The project-based approach of the updated section allowed me to practice more in writing grid containers.